 Our firm has been accepting new CPAP recall cases since the recall was first announced last year.
 Based on the incoming cases we have accepted, the most common types of cancer in Philips CPAP recall lawsuits so far are lung cancer and kidney cancer.
 These two cancers account for around 45% of all types of cancer being alleged by CPAP recall plaintiffs.Chronic Inflammation from Recalled CPAP Devices May Cause Cancer

 Inhalation of the harmful foam particles in recalled CPAP devices reportedly caused many users to suffer chronic inflammation of their respiratory tract.
-This type of chronic inflammation over a prolonged period of time has been identified as an independent risk factor for cancer.
+This type of chronic inflammation over a prolonged period has been identified as an independent risk factor for cancer.

 Research has shown that chronic inflammation can degrade cellular DNA and/or lead to the production of proteins called cytokines.
-Over production of cytokines from constant inflammation can stimulate the development and growth of cancer by feeding tumors with blood and nutrients.
+Overproduction of cytokines from constant inflammation can stimulate the development and growth of cancer by feeding tumors with blood and nutrients.
 A study published in 2015 found that approximately 20% of all cancers are likely caused by or related to chronic inflammation and cytokines.

 This research suggests that the chronic respiratory inflammation experienced by users of recalled Philips CPAP devices could contribute to higher rates of cancers in the areas of inflammation.
 This would include lung cancer, throat cancer, and other types of cancer involving the respiratory tract.CPAP Cancer Victims May Be Entitled to Settlement

 As more facts emerge about the Philips CPAP recall, it is becoming increasingly obvious that Philips was well aware of the potential issues with the PE-PUR degrading and being inhaled by users.
-Not only was Philips clearly aware of the issue, they apparently knew about for years and chose to simply ignore it.
+Not only was Philips aware of the issue, they knew about it for years and chose to simply ignore it.

 Philips chose to prioritize profitability over public health and safety.
-Now Philips is facing on wave of product liability lawsuits by former CPAP users who have been diagnosed with cancer and other health conditions.Contact CPAP Recall Cancer Lawyers
+Now Philips is facing a wave of product liability lawsuits by former CPAP users who have been diagnosed with cancer and other health conditions.Contact CPAP Recall Cancer Lawyers

 If you have been diagnosed with cancer after using a recalled Philips CPAP device, you may be entitled to financial compensation.
 Contact us at 800-553-8082 for a free consultation.